patrickfav/armadillo/README.md

 different even with the same underlying data.
 This makes it harder to check if the data actually has changed.
-* **KDFs with Key Stretching features for user passwords:** Add brute-force protection to possibly weak user provided passwords.
+* **KDFs with Key Stretching features for user passwords:** Add brute-force protection to possibly weak user provided passwords (e.g. BCrypt).
 * **Minimum SDK 19 (Android 4.4):** A way to increase security is to cap older implementation.
 SDK 19 seems to be a good compromise where most of the older [security hack fixes](https://android-developers.googleblog.com/2013/08/some-securerandom-thoughts.html)